julian-molina/Documentation/docs/_data/concepts.md

-designer: "The designer is the portion of the system the controls all the information available and that enables users to exert control over the whole system."
+design_space: "The design space is the visual environment that features all the information available and that enables users to exert control over the whole system.
+You may think of the design space as your desktop."

-workspace: "The workspace refers to the visual environment that contains all information managed by the system.
-You may think of the workspace as your desktop."
+workspace: "The workspace refers to the body of information managed by the system.
+Every data structure in the form of strategies, the configuration of different parts of the system, operational settings, and the relationships among them live within the workspace."

 node: "A node is a small data structure containing information which may be related to market information, trading intelligence, the operation of the system or other concepts.
 They are visually represented by icons on the workspace."